friscolt/friscolt.github.io/index.md

 * Visualization and localization of *blood vessels images*
 * Classification of *kidney stone images*

-If you want to discuss things of images, or make a collaboration, follow me on [twitter](https://twitter.com/Friscolt).
+If you want to discuss things of images, or make a collaboration, send me an email or follow me on [twitter](https://twitter.com/Friscolt).

 Cheers,
 Francisco 🇲🇽

+---